Skip to main content

 BasicUpdated

-ReplacementAvoiding or replacing the use of animals in areas where they otherwise would have been used.Accelerating the development and use of predictive and robust models and tools, based on the latest science and technologies, to replace the use of animals in addressing important research questions.
+ReplacementAvoiding or replacing the use of animals in areas where they otherwise would have been used.Accelerating the development and use of predictive and robust models and tools, based on the latest science and technologies, to replace the use of animals in addressing important research questions where they would have otherwise have been used.

 ReductionMinimising the number of animals used consistent with scientific aims.Appropriately designed and analysed animal experiments that are robust and reproducible, and add to the knowledge base.